T0SH1R0x/T0SH1R0x/README.md

 ## Hi there 👋

-I’m currently working on Blender & Unity projc\ects.
+I’m currently working on Blender & Unity projects.

 Fun fact: I like cars.